Guitar Build Process

 weld the torque nut to the rod, then re-grind so it's square again

-temporarily insert a long bolt into the coupler/end-nut
+temporarily insert a long bolt into a hex socket barrel nut

-grind off the coupler facets manually, then put temporary bolt into hand drill, and hold it against grinder while spinning, to form a cylinder/bullet shape.
+grind off the flange, then put temporary bolt into hand drill, and hold it against grinder while spinning, to form a cylinder shape.

 Finally use drill press as a "lathe" with sandpaper to polish it.